DEENUU1/elmark-task/README.md

 #### Short description of architecture
 I created my own database and deployed the project to an AWS EC2 instance.
-I also used the Continuous Deployment (CD) technique using AWS Actions to automatically deploy code to an AWS EC2 instance
+I also used the Continuous Deployment (CD) technique using AWS Actions to automatically deploy code to an AWS EC2 instance Deployed version of this app is available at this address: http://13.49.58.212/docs

 <img src="assets/elmark-Strona-1.drawio.png" alt="architecture"/>
 <img src="assets/elmark-Strona-2.drawio.png" alt="architecture"/>